Table of Contents

 Strength Training For Women

-So for example, if you can squat 185 pounds for exactly 1 rep, that would be 100% intensity for that exercise.
-65% of your 1RM on the squat would equate to doing reps with 120 lbs.
+So for example, if you can squat 185 pounds for exactly 1 rep, that would be 100% intensity for that exercise — 65% of your 1RM on the squat would equate to120 lbs.
 You’ll rarely be going all the way to 100% intensity in most workout programs.

 Sets and Reps

 Because you’re performing exercises at high intensities, you’ll only be doing a relatively small number of sets and repetitions.
-In addition to being challenging on your muscles, lifting heavy is also incredibly taxing on your central nervous system (CNS).
+In addition to being challenging on your muscles, lifting heavy is also incredibly taxing on your central nervous system (CNS) as well.